Blind Inverse Game Theory: Jointly Decoding Rewards and Rationality in Entropy-Regularized Competitive Games: Introduction

 \subsection{Our Contributions}

 To address this fundamental gap, we introduce \textit{Blind Inverse Game Theory} (Blind-IGT), the first statistical framework enabling the simultaneous recovery of reward parameters ($\theta$) and the unknown temperature ($\tau$) from observed equilibrium behavior in entropy-regularized zero-sum games.
 This requires solving a challenging bilinear inverse problem.
 By introducing a normalization constraint on the rewards, we resolve the inherent scale ambiguity and provide a comprehensive theoretical analysis.
-Our main contributions are:
+Our main contributions are as follows.

-\begin{itemize} \item \textbf{Comprehensive Identifiability Analysis:} We formally characterize the multiplicative scale ambiguity.
-We establish necessary and sufficient conditions for unique joint identification (Theorem \ref{thm:identifiability}).
-Furthermore, we provide a rigorous framework for partial identification via confidence sets when these conditions fail (Proposition \ref{prop:confidence_set}). \item \textbf{Efficient NLS Estimator with Optimal Rates:} We propose a novel Normalized Least Squares (NLS) estimator (Algorithm \ref{alg:nls}).
-We provide rigorous finite-sample guarantees, proving NLS achieves the optimal parametric convergence rate of $\mathcal{O}(N^{-1/2})$ for the joint recovery problem (Theorem \ref{thm:finite_sample}). \item \textbf{Robust Extension to Markov Games:} We extend our framework to dynamic settings (Theorem \ref{thm:mg_guarantees}).
-Furthermore, we empirically demonstrate that NLS tracks the optimal convergence rates even when transition dynamics are unknown and estimated from data (Section \ref{sec:exp_unknown_p}). \item \textbf{Empirical Validation:} Extensive simulations confirm the statistical efficiency of NLS, its necessity when $\tau$ is unknown, and its robustness to misspecification. \end{itemize}
+\textbf{First}, we provide a comprehensive identifiability analysis where we formally characterize the multiplicative scale ambiguity, establish necessary and sufficient conditions for unique joint identification (Theorem \ref{thm:identifiability}), and provide a rigorous framework for partial identification via confidence sets when these conditions fail (Proposition \ref{prop:confidence_set}).

-\section{RELATED WORK}
+\textbf{Second}, we propose an efficient Normalized Least Squares (NLS) estimator with optimal rates, providing rigorous finite-sample guarantees that prove NLS achieves the optimal parametric convergence rate of $\mathcal{O}(N^{-1/2})$ for the joint recovery problem (Theorem \ref{thm:finite_sample}).

+\textbf{Third}, we develop a robust extension to Markov games (Theorem \ref{thm:mg_guarantees}) and empirically demonstrate that NLS tracks the optimal convergence rates even when transition dynamics are unknown and estimated from data (Section \ref{sec:exp_unknown_p}).

+\textbf{Finally}, extensive simulations confirm the statistical efficiency of NLS, its necessity when $\tau$ is unknown, and its robustness to misspecification.

+\section{Related Work}

 Our work lies at the intersection of inverse optimization, inverse reinforcement learning, and the statistical analysis of entropy-regularized games.

 \textbf{Inverse Optimization (IO) and Inverse Reinforcement Learning (IRL).} IO aims to infer objective functions from observed decisions~\citep{Ahuja&Orlin2001, Chan2022}.
 IRL specifically focuses on recovering reward functions in sequential decision-making~\citep{Ng&Russell2000}.
 A prominent approach is Maximum Entropy IRL (MaxEnt-IRL)~\citep{Ziebart2008, Wulfmeier2016, Finn2016}.